materialsvirtuallab/matpes/README.md

 ### Aims

-MatPES is an initiative by the [Materials Virtual Lab] and the [Materials Project] to address [critical deficiencies](http://matpes.ai/about) in potential energy surface (PES) datasets for materials.
+Potential energy surface datasets with near-complete coverage of the periodic table are used to train foundation potentials (FPs), i.e., machine learning interatomic potentials (MLIPs) with near-complete coverage of the periodic table.
+MatPES is an initiative by the [Materials Virtual Lab] and the [Materials Project] to address [critical deficiencies](http://matpes.ai/about) in such PES datasets for materials.

 1. **Accuracy.** MatPES is computed using static DFT calculations with stringent converegence criteria.
    Please refer to the `MatPESStaticSet` in [pymatgen] for details.